TobKed/blog/content/posts/2022_02_28_february_links.md

 - **Model clean method** for additional validations (with some exceptions).

 Which seems to be pretty awesome idea.
 Often logic is spread across Django in views or serializers and with growing project is easy to fall into some redundancy here and there.
-Then with updates and further grow it getting hard to keep track of everything.
+Then with updates and further grow it is getting harder to keep track of everything.
 Proposed structure helps to keep logic in intuitive place (like service) and reuse it in views, serializers etc.
-This idea is especially speaks to me since I had a pleasure to work in the project which was written in Flask however also facilitates services.
+This idea especially speaks to me since I had a pleasure to work in the project which was written in Flask and also facilitates services.
 For more details watch the talk and check the repo.

 I made some improvements to my GitHub Action [TobKed/github-forks-sync-action](https://github.com/TobKed/github-forks-sync-action).